Rzz8/Tic-tac-toe-Game/README.md

 19. The program saves the player ID and each move to a local file named “Game Record.json”.
 However, the current version of the program lacks the capability to load the file for replaying the game.

 21. After the game concludes, the user is prompted to play again by entering '1', or they can choose to exit the game by entering any other key.

 **2. Class Responsibility Collaborator (CRC) analysis**

+Class-responsibility-collaboration (CRC) cards are a brainstorming tool used in the design of object-oriented software.
+CRC cards are frequently employed during the design phase of system and software development to transition use-case descriptions into class diagrams, allowing a smoother transition with a greater overview and permitting developers to implement solutions with low binding and high cohesion. (https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card)

 <img src="CRC analysis 1.png" alt="CRC analysis" width="600" height="1000">
 <img src="CRC analysis 2.png" alt="CRC analysis2" width="600" height="300">